maxim-uvarov/my-cybegraph/cybergraph.md

 #### Any educational process includes trial an error

-We just learn about the world by living, constantly making assumptions of the current situation and predictions.
+We just learn about the world by living, constantly making assumptions of the current situation and predictions on it.
 And in each moment of time we recieve feedback from the environment.

 #### Favorite quote about my creative process